unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 * **Introducctory section(s) (or chapters)**
   * Describe the ***problem/issue*** your are studying
-    * If your study is based on an existing system, make sure that your study is NOT REPEATING stuff from the previous study
+    * If your study is based on an existing system, make sure that your study is NOT REPEATING stuff from the previous study.
   * Outline why your study, if successful, will be beneficial.
     * What are the ***expected  impacts*** of your STUDY (NOT the benefits of the primary result of your study)
 * State the ***objectives*** of your STUDY
   * Objectives are NOT to be confused with results.
-They are what you have planned in order to achieve the study's goal
+They are what you have planned in order to achieve the study's goal.
 * **Elaborate on the objectives**: at minimum, brief paragraph for each objective.
-* You might include a description of **related work** in this segment of your paper or manuscript
+* You might include a description of **related work** in this segment of your project paper or thesis manuscript
   * Consult with your project advisor about it.
   * This is a required chapter for the thesis manuscript.
 * Conclude the section(s) with one paragraph that describes the organization of the rest of the document.
   * In a thesis manuscript, this can be a separate section.
 * **Tentative size**
-  * Paper: title + abstract + CCS list + introductory section(s):
+  * Project Paper: title + abstract + introductory section(s):
-    * 20% of the paper, around 2 1/2 columns
+    * 20% of the paper
-  * Thesis: introductory sections: around 20% - 25% of the manuscript.
+  * Thesis Paper: introductory sections: around 20% - 25% of the manuscript.
     * It depends how critical related work is to your study.
 * **Approach**
   * Describe **HOW** you conducted the STUDY.